joelwilliamson/blog/_posts/2015-02-04-Parsec-Left-Recursion.md

     ((primary-expression\} '.' identifier\} '.' identifier

-The rule for `postfix-expression` is known as **left recursive** because `postfix-expression` appear as the leftmost symbol in some of the productions.
+The rule for `postfix-expression` is known as **left recursive** because `postfix-expression` appears as the leftmost symbol in some of the productions.
-This causes a problem for most left-to-right parser.
-When they attempt to parse some a postfix expression, they might first attempt to parse it as a `primary-expression`.
+This causes a problem for most left-to-right parsers.
+When they attempt to parse a postfix expression, they might first attempt to parse it as a `primary-expression`.
 If that fails, they might attempt to parse it as an array subscript.
 To do this, they first need to parse a `postfix-expression`.
 This leads to an infinite recursion, where the parser continues to nest deeper and